-WOW: Show extracts of chosen sporting star in action.
+WOW suggestion: Show extracts of chosen sporting star in action.

-LC1 What do humans need to survive?
-LC2 What do we need to do to keep healthy like and why? (food, drink, exercise and hygiene) LC3 What fruits and vegetables do your classmates eat every day?
-LC4 Can you create a healthy menu, exercise plan and hygiene routine?
-LC5 Reflection: Can you make up a TV advert to convince children to lead a healthy life style and how to do this?
+- LC1 What do humans need to survive? - LC2 What do we need to do to keep healthy like and why? (food, drink, exercise and hygiene) - LC3 What fruits and vegetables do your classmates eat every day?
+How could you find this out? - LC4 Can you create a healthy menu, exercise plan and hygiene routine? - LC5 Reflection: Can you make up a TV advert to convince children to lead a healthy life style and how to do this?